bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 * **Revamped Bloom**: Bloom now looks better, is easier to control, and has fewer visual artifacts.
 * **Distance and Atmospheric Fog**: Add depth and ambiance to your scene with 3D distance and atmospheric fog effects!
 * **StandardMaterial Blend Modes**: Achieve a variety of interesting effects with more PBR material blend modes.
-* **More Tonemapping Choices**: Choose one of the 7 popular tonemapping algorithms for your HDR scenes to achieve the visual style you are looking for.
+* **More Tonemapping Choices**: Choose one of 7 popular tonemapping algorithms for your HDR scenes to achieve the visual style you are looking for.
 * **Color Grading**: Control per-camera exposure, gamma, "pre-tonemapping saturation", and "post-tonemapping saturation".
 * **Parallel Pipelined Rendering**: App logic and render logic now run in parallel automatically, yielding significant performance wins.
 * **Windows as Entities**: Windows are now represented as entities instead of resources, improving the user experience and unlocking new scenarios.